Sichuan (pop 84 million) November 2014

 For a time China gifted pandas to foreign countries; now the government rents out pairs for a million dollars a year and retains ownership of cubs born abroad.

 When Wolong was first established as a panda preserve in 1983, there were no roads, no electricity, no phone lines and very few pandas – just 10 in the sanctuary and fewer than 1000 in the country.
 China tried everything to boost the population through captive breeding.
-For years, captive pandas went at the mating process backward, upside down,, or not at all.
+For years, captive pandas went through the mating process backward, upside down,, or not at all.
 But by the 2000s, pregnancies proliferated, largely because of artificial insemination.
 The focus at Wolong shifted to keeping frail panda cubs alive.
 Early on, fewer than 20% of babies survived.
 In 2015, 26 were born, and 23 made it past the critical newborn stage.

 A survey last year found that the number of wild pandas had increased to 1,864, from nearly 1,600 a decade before.
 That’s good news after years of declining numbers due mainly to human intrusion into their habitat.
 But wild pandas remain isolated in disjointed, degraded environments where inbreeding threatens their health.
 Their population still ranks below that of other endangered animals, like the rhino and tiger, which teeter on the verge of extinction.
 One bamboo blight or virus could terminate a species.
 The reality is that they’re probably doomed in the wild.
-The only pandas in the future may be in cages and stop playing the game that zoos are doing all this for conservation, because they’re not.
+The only pandas in the future may be in cages and stop playing the game that zoos are doing all this for conservation because they’re not.
 Unless animals are put first and foremost, instead of humans, panda conservation is not likely to work.

-Designating protective zones belongs the power of China’s siloed bureaucracy, not with the people who run the programs.
+Designating protective zones belongs to the power of China’s siloed bureaucracy, not to the people who run the programs.
 China now has 67 panda reserves, but they are disconnected and, in a nation with little arable land and the world’s largest human population, under constant threat of encroachment.
 Unless the preserves can be linked and fully protected, they may be too fragmented to ensure the animal’s long-term survival.
 Because the panda is a solitary animal that almost exclusively eats one food, it is particularly vulnerable to habitat degradation.
 The government also decides which country gets a panda.

 Proponents of panda diplomacy hope the loan money will foster conservation in China.
 At the end of 2015, there were 423 captive pandas, well beyond the 300 threshold needed to sustain the population with enough genetic diversity.
-If Chinese are dedicated to protecting their national symbol, perhaps awareness of vulnerable animals from Africa and Asia – used in traditional Chinese medicine and cuisine – will follow.
+If the Chinese are dedicated to protecting their national symbol, perhaps awareness of vulnerable animals from Africa and Asia – used in traditional Chinese medicine and cuisine – will follow.
 Even at the panda preserves, there are many other struggling species that would profit from habitat protection, such as the takin or golden monkey.
 But pandas are the one animal everyone cares about.

 A 2014 WWF survey found a 52% decline in vertebrate species over the last 40 years, in what it calls the earth’s sixth mass extinction, due to habitat degradation, human exploitation and climate change.
 The world cannot stand by and do nothing.
 Humans created the problem.